Advancing Automated In-Isolation Validation in Repository-Level Code Translation: Related Work

 \subsection{Code translation using LLMs}

 Recent work has explored the use of large language models (LLMs) for code translation~\cite{yan2023codetransocean,yin2024rectifier,jiao2023evaluation,pan2024lost,di2024codefuse,tipirneni2024structcoder}, showing promising results on synthetic benchmarks but limited effectiveness on real-world software projects.
 Other studies have similarly employed language models for code migration, with a predominant focus on curated examples~\cite{java2csharp,zhu2022multilingual}.
 Moreover, existing work has also addressed repository-level translation targeting different language pairs.
-AlphaTrans~\cite{ibrahimzada2025alphatrans} translates Java to Python using open-source LLMs and GraalVM~\cite{graalvm} for isolated validation. \textsc{Syzygy}~\cite{shetty2024syzygy} translates C to Rust using GPT-4, while Oxidizer~\cite{zhang2024scalable} applies type-driven techniques and language feature mapping to convert Go to Rust.
+AlphaTrans~\cite{ibrahimzada2025alphatrans} translates Java to Python using open-source LLMs and GraalVM~\cite{graalvm} for isolated validation. \textsc{Syzygy}~\cite{shetty2024syzygy} and \textsc{Rustine}~\cite{saman2025rustine} translate C to Rust using GPT-4 and DeepSeek~\cite{guo2024deepseek}, respectively, while Oxidizer~\cite{zhang2024scalable} focuses on type-driven Go-to-Rust translation.
 Several methods also integrated transpiler outputs to guide LLM-based translation~\cite{yang2024vert}; however, their effectiveness is often constrained by the availability and reliability of underlying transpilers.
 Nitin et al.~\cite{nitin2024spectra} capture natural language specifications from source code to inform translation, while Yang et al.~\cite{yang2024exploring} utilize test cases to support the process.